Planning & Analysis

 Join us as we dive into the financial complexities of the CPG world and discover how our professionals can help streamline your accounting processes and set your business up for long-term success

 For example, suppose a company experiences inflation in the cost of goods over time.
-In that case, the LIFO method may result in a lower taxable income compared to FIFO, since the most recent, and more expensive, inventory is assumed to be sold first.
+In that case, the LIFO method may result in a lower taxable income than FIFO since the most recent and more expensive inventory is assumed to be sold first.

 On the other hand, if a company values the freshness of its products, it may choose FIFO to ensure that older inventory is sold first, thereby minimizing waste and spoilage.

-For example, let’s say a CPG company produces 10,000 units of a product in January, at a cost of $5 per unit.
+For example, a CPG company produces 10,000 units of a product in January for $5 per unit.
 If the company sells 8,000 units in January and 2,000 units in February, the COGS for January should be calculated based on the 8,000 units sold, not the 10,000 units produced.

-However, due to changes in technology and consumer preferences, the facility is now outdated and has a current fair value of only $30 million.
-In this case, the company must recognize an impairment loss of $20 million on its financial statements to reflect the true value of the facility.
+However, the facility is outdated due to changes in technology and consumer preferences.
+Plus, it has a fair value of only $30 million.
+In this case, the company must recognize an impairment loss of $20 million on its financial statements.
+This will reflect the true value of the facility.

 Similarly, CPG companies may also face impairment issues related to their inventory.
 For instance, a food and beverage company may have a large inventory of perishable goods close to their expiration date or have become obsolete due to changes in consumer preferences.